arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

   ArduinoCloud.printDebugInfo();
 }
 ```
-In the `onLedChange()` function, which was generated automatically by the Arduino IoT Cloud when the variable `led` was created, you must associate the onboard green LED state with the `led` variable:
+In the `onLedChange()` function, which was generated automatically by the Arduino IoT Cloud when the variable `led` was created, you must associate the onboard red LED state with the `led` variable:

 ```arduino
 /*